-Our research combines synthetic inorganic and organic chemistry with a focus on novel conjugated organic materials and their application to organic photovoltaics (OPVs or solar cells), photonic light detectors, and organic light emitting diodes (OLEDs).
-Conjugated organic materials exhibit the unique combination of the optical and electronic properties of inorganic semiconductors with the weight, flexibility, and processability of plastics (Figure 1).
-As a result, these materials are of considerable fundamental and technological interest with applications demonstrated for these materials that include their use in batteries, sensors, electrochromic devices, photovoltaics, OLEDs, and field effect transistors.
+Our research focuses on the synthesis and characterization of novel conjugated organic materials, as well as their application to organic photovoltaics (OPVs or solar cells), photonic light detectors, and organic light emitting diodes (OLEDs).
+Conjugated organic materials exhibit the unique combination of the optical and electronic properties of inorganic semiconductors with the weight, flexibility, and processability of organic plastics (Figure 1).
+As a result, these materials are of considerable fundamental and technological interest with demonstrated applications that include their use in batteries, sensors, electrochromic devices, photovoltaics, OLEDs, and field effect transistors.

 Figure 1.
 Real-world examples from the Rasmussen lab: A free standing conjugated polymer film (A); Electrochromic films (B); Solar cell architecture and device (C); and OLED architecture and emitting device (D).

-The efforts of the Rasmussen group currently focus on the preparation and study of polythiophene-based organic materials as potential low and reduced band gap materials.
-These materials are based on several general building blocks (Chart 1); thieno[3,4-b]pyrazines (TPs), acenaphtho[1,2-b]thieno[3,4-e]pyrazines (ATPs), dithieno[3,2-b:2',3'-d]pyrroles (DTPs), and metal thiophenedithiolene complexes (MTDTs).
-Such efforts have resulted in conjugated materials with record low band gaps, high emission efficiencies, and photovoltaic responses to both far red and NIR wavelengths.
+The efforts of the Rasmussen group currently focus on the preparation and study of polythiophene-based organic materials as potential low band gap (Eg < 1.0 eV) and reduced band gap (Eg = 1.5-2.0 eV) materials.
+These materials are based on several general building blocks (Chart 1): thieno[3,4-b]pyrazines (TPs), acenaphtho[1,2-b]thieno[3,4-e]pyrazines (ATPs), dithieno[3,2-b:2',3'-d]pyrroles (DTPs), pyrrolo[3,2-d:4,5-d']bisthiazoles (PBTzs), and metal thiophenedithiolene (MTDT) or thiazoledithiolene (MTzDT) complexes.
+Such efforts have resulted in conjugated materials with record low band gaps, record high emission efficiencies, and photovoltaic responses to both far red and NIR wavelengths.

 Chart 1.
 Conjugated building blocks (A) and illustrative polymeric materials (B).

-My main historical focus is the incorporation of chemical history into the chemical curriculum.
-During the last few decades, there has been a growing awareness regarding the important role played by the teaching of the History of Science in undergraduate and graduate science courses.
-Over the years various authors have given sound justification for the inclusion of a historical component in science programs.
+Prof. Rasmussen's historical efforts have focused primarily on the history of materials (glass, organic polymers/plastics, metals, etc.), as well as applications of history to science education.
+During the last few decades, there has been a growing awareness regarding the important role the history of science can have in undergraduate and graduate science courses and various authors have given sound justification for the inclusion of a historical component in science programs.
 As applied to chemistry, these include that: